Yyassin/Stockpreme/README.md

   Note: You will need Java and the Eclipse IDE installed.

  * Enjoy! 🎉

+ Note: You will need to login as an admin to be able to fully use the application.
+A demo admin account has been made with the username **username** and the password **Password@123!**.

 ## Features
 - User Authentication & Saving Data